susanpallmann/onward-together/README.md

 The [path] attribute can have numerous values.
 In this project, alphabetical values from "A" forward are used to indicate that the desired path is one of several options.
 However, the value "O" is used when the desired path is the only option available.
 It is important that in the next stage, there are **.option** elements with a corresponding attribute [path-option] value.
 Read more about this in the **.option** section.

 #### .button.trigger
+Similar to our **.stage.trigger** elements, buttons must have the class **.trigger**, and attributes [stage] and [path].
 ```html
 <span class="button trigger" stage="4" path="A" place="2" choice="2">
   I’m lost!
 </span>
 ```
+#### var userPath
+The user's choices make up a unique path.
+There are five points in the story at which the path direction is chosen, so paths are referred to as 5-digit numbers.
+The paths are detailed as follows:

+1. Alone or Together - This is the initial choice the user makes, stored in the first position of the **userPath** array as either a 1 or a 2.
+(Alone = 1, Together = 2).
+2. Original or Echo - This path is determined randomly by the client.
+The user gets lost in the Echo Cliffs, and is either the first to call out, asking for direction, or the one who answers.
+This is stored in the second positon of the **userPath** array as either a 1 or a 2.
+(Original = 1, Echo = 2).
+3. Traveling Cutscene - This path has three options, meant to represent three possible travel cutscenes as the directions given on the Echo Cliffs if the user chose "Together" for the first option.
+However, even if the user chose to go "Alone", there are still three possible paths; they just all have the same cutscene.
+(Mushroom Forest = 1, Crystal Tunnel = 2, Wisp River = 3).

+#### [choice] & [place]
+Two additional attributes can be applied to buttons: [choice], which indicates to the script that clicking this button should store a specific choice in the story path, and [place], which indicates which position in the array of choices this new value should occupy.